stho01/deckster/android/README.md

 You can download it from http://localhost:13992/meta/messages.yaml when running the dotnet server.
 The output foder will be `decksterlib/src-gen`

-If you want to trigger code generation manually, run gradle task `openaApiPostProcess`.
+If you want to trigger code generation manually, run gradle task `openApiPostProcess`.
 It depends on `generateDtos` which depends on `openApiPreProcess`.

 The pre- and postprocess steps are custom hacks to support package names in the YML file, specified